purcell/flycheck-package/README.md

 ===============

 This library provides a [flycheck][] checker for the metadata in Emacs Lisp files which are intended to be packages.
+That metadata includes the package description, its dependencies and more.
 The checks are performed by the separate [package-lint](https://github.com/purcell/package-lint) library.